dotnet-standard-ui/standard-ui/README.md

 # 🐱‍🐉 .NET Standard UI (aka DinoCat)

-## Value Propositions
+## Overview

-.NET Standard UI aims to help solve these problems:
+.NET Standard UI an experimental project that aims to solve these problems:

+**Enable writing portable controls, that work on any .NET UI framework** - .NET Standard UI allows authoring a control (called a Standard Control) that works on all supported UI frameworks, all from a single assembly.
-**Grow the Microsoft UI control ecosystem** - Writing a single control that can target several UI frameworks means it's easier to write controls and they can target a bigger set of users.
-If you're writing say a chart control or a fancy radial gauge, no longer do you need to write separate versions for WPF/Xamarin.Forms/UWP/WinUI/Uno or create your own platform wrappers to share code.
+If you're writing say a chart control or a fancy radial gauge, no longer do you need to write separate versions for WPF/Xamarin.Forms/MAUI/UWP/WinUI/Uno/WinForms or create your own platform wrappers to share code.
-.NET Standard UI allows a single control assembly that works on all supported UI frameworks.
 UI framework specific control APIs (e.g. DependencyProperty for control properties on WPF/UWP/WinUI properties and BindableProperty for Xamarin/MAUI) are generated as usage time, via source generators.
+Writing a single control that can target several UI frameworks means it's easier to write controls and they can target a bigger set of users.
 This helps control vendors, community members that build controls, and Microsoft as it builds out first party controls - cheaper + wider reach should mean more controls in the ecosystem.
 For Microsoft controls, possibilities include cross platform Fluent UI or controls that interoperate with MS services, like the MS Graph controls [here](https://docs.microsoft.com/en-us/windows/communitytoolkit/graph/controls/peoplepicker).
+Even if you don't write any controls yourself, having a bigger set of controls to choose from, no matter what UI framework you're using, should make you more productive.

 **Reduce .NET UI Fragmentation** - Today there are multiple XAML UI frameworks (WPF, UWP, WinUI, Xamarin.Forms, .NET MAUI, Uno, Avalonia, etc.).
 All are pretty similar, though slightly different.
 For the most part they don't share code.
 The naming differences are annoying.
 The binary API differences mean you can't write code (like controls or tools) that work on multiple UI platforms.
 The lack of a clear vision from MS holds back adoption.